owulveryck/blog/content/post/yolo-faces.md

 to use a regular file, to get the file from stdin, or to build a webservice and get the file via http.
 This function returns a tensor usable with the yolo faces model; it also returns any error if it cannot process the file.

-_Note_ the full signature can be found on [`GoDoc / GetTensorFromImage`](https://godoc.org/github.com/owulveryck/gofaces#GetTensorFromImage)
+_Note_ the full signature of the `GetTensorFromImage` function can be found on [GoDoc](https://godoc.org/github.com/owulveryck/gofaces#GetTensorFromImage)

-We can take back the skeleton of the tool we started before and add the input (I skip the errors checking for clarity):
+We can take back the **actor** implementation and add the input picture (I skip the errors checking for clarity):

 ```go
 func main() {